Woodland-inspired garden with drought-tolerant planting, boulders, and a winding gravel path dry brook

 Reclaiming a Hillside: Where Function Meets Intention

-Nestled midway down a wooded hillside beside an active stream, the Central Overlook project began with a critical stormwater management challenge.
-Over multiple phases, we reshaped the land, integrating stormwater solutions, structural plantings, and functional spaces—ensuring the landscape not only performs under extreme conditions but enhances daily life.
+Nestled midway down a wooded hillside beside an active stream, the Central Overlook project began as a stormwater management challenge.
+Over multiple phases, the landscape was reshaped to integrate structural plantings, stormwater solutions, and functional outdoor spaces—creating a place that not only performs under extreme conditions, but enhances daily life.

-• Arrival, Replanted transformed the home’s threshold with quiet clarity—balancing foundation and foliage with restraint.
+• Arrival, Replanted — clarifying the home’s threshold through restrained structure and planting